3n0ugh/Python-Notes/16-Builtin Functions.md

       ```

 - len():
-   - We can count lenght of objects with that function.
+   - We can count the length of objects with that function.

 - map():
    - If we want to work with each unit of list/string/set/etc. , we can use this function.